This page contains information about how to check the results of Talairach coregistration and skull stripping after autorecon1.

 Checking Talairach transform after autorecon1

 to compare your MRI with a Talairach template.
 You will see something like this:

-Click on "TARGET" and "MOVEABLE" (bottom middle of display) to switch between the two MRIs.
-Click on "CORONAL", "SAGITTAL" or "HORIZONTAL" to switch between views.
+Switch between "TARGET" and "MOVEABLE" (bottom middle of display) to switch between the two views.
 You can use the scaling, translation and rotation functions to improve the match between your MRI and the template.
 However, very few (if any) images will need editing at this stage.
 If you do change something, use "SAVE REG" (top left) to save the result.
 You will then have to run the previous autorecon1 step again.

 Checking skull stripping after autorecon1

 In order to check the skull stripping, use

 You can use the key combinations "CTRL 1" and "CTRL 2" to switch between views of your complete MRI and the skull-stripped MRI (not surprisingly, that's your MRI without the skull).
 The aim is to check whether the skull was completely removed, or whether some of it is still left.